 - Low Season: July-August

 The best time to visit Mozambique is from May – November, during the cool, dry season.
-Temperatures hover around a balmy 25-30˚C and the ocean is blissfully warm.
+Temperatures hover around a balmy 25˚C-30˚C and the ocean is blissfully warm.

-Around Christmas, New Year’s and Easter, the southern towns and resorts fill up with vacationing South Africans but outside of these places, you won’t notice much of a peak season crunch.
-Prices will go up around Tofo and Vilanculos during these times but nothing too crazy.
+Around Christmas, New Year’s, and Easter, the southern towns and resorts fill up with vacationing South Africans, but outside of these places, you won’t notice much of a peak season crunch.
+Prices will rise around Tofo and Vilanculos during these times but nothing too crazy.
 Click here to read more about public holidays in Mozambique.

-The rainy season sees A LOT of rain but it is still possible to travel at this time.
+The rainy season sees A LOT of rain but it’s still possible to travel at this time.
 With “new” roads linking the south to the north, it’s less likely that rain will halt your travel across the country.

 Check out Holiday-Weather.com for current weather conditions as well as annual averages that can help you plan your trip to Mozambique dependent on the weather.